Montréal guide to Off-Pride

-Montréal Pride is the largest LGBTQ Pride in Canada and will take place at the Parc des Faubourgs from August 9 to 19, 2018.
+Montréal Pride is the largest LGBTQ Pride in Canada and will take place at the Parc des Faubourgs from August 8 to 18, 2019.

 But there are many LGBTQ events happening in Montréal in the days leading up to and during Pride.

-Montreal Museum of Fine Arts
+Montréal Museum of Fine Arts

-Montréal Pride Hackathon 2018
+Montréal Pride Hackathon 2019

 Queen of the Main